Hans Morgenthau: Dissent on the Vietnam War

 Morgenthau was a strong supporter of the Roosevelt and Truman administrations.
 When the Eisenhower administration gained the White House, Morgenthau turned his efforts towards a large amount of writing for journals and the press in general.
 By the time of Kennedy's inauguration in 1961, he had become a consultant to the Kennedy administration.
 After Johnson became president, Morgenthau became much more vocal in his dissent concerning American participation in the Vietnam War, for which he was dismissed as a consultant to the Johnson administration in 1965.
 Morgenthau sparred with Johnson's advisors McGeorge Bundy and Walt Rostow.
 Morgenthau's dissent concerning American involvement in Vietnam, which he viewed mainly as a civil war whose "global significance" was "remote," brought him considerable public and media attention.

 On 21 June 1965, Morgenthau debated Bundy live on television under the title Vietnam Dialogue: Mr. Bundy and the Professors with Eric Sevareid as the moderator.
 During the debate, Bundy accused Morgenthau of being a defeatist and pessimist, citing his 1961 statement that the Pathet Lao were destined to win the Lao civil war, leading Morgenthau to reply: "I may have been dead wrong on Laos, but it doesn't mean I am dead wrong on Vietnam."
 Bundy then brought up a statement Morgenthau made in 1956, praising President Diem of South Vietnam for creating a "miracle."
 The American journalist A.J.
 Langguth wrote that Bundy's point was irrelevant as Diem had been assassinated in 1963, but Bundy made it sound as if Morgenthau was opportunistic and inconsistent.
 Bundy was generally regarded as having won the debate by viewers at the time.

+Morgenthau was a member of the Citizens Committee for a Free Cuba, set up in 1963.
 In these years Morgenthau continued to write prolifically, publishing a three-volume collection of his essays in 1962.